 Do I Have to Have a Jury Trial?

 Many criminal cases are settled without the defendant ever having to go to trial.
 Taking your case to trial is a decision to be weighed with your attorney.
 Furthermore, there are two different types of trials: bench and jury.
 Bench trials occur when the judge decides the guilt or innocent of a party.
 To receive a jury trial, you must request one within the appropriate time limits.

 Why is a Trial by Jury a Better Choice?

-Jury trials can be a better option for your case for many.
+Jury trials can be a better option for your case for many reasons.
 First, juries tend to be easier audiences than judges.
 Defense attorneys like to tell a compelling story in support of the defendant and appeal to the juror's emotions while judges are far less likely to make a decision based on emotions.
 Second, juries tend to award higher verdicts.
-Whether it is prison terms or amount of damages, then largest verdicts in US history have all come from jury trials.
+Whether it is prison terms or amount of damages, the largest verdicts in US history have all come from jury trials.
 Third, the fate of the defendant doesn't just lie with one person.
 In bench trials, just one person decides your case, but in jury trials, you get to rely on the experiences of several people before you can be convicted.

 Why Might Jury Trials Not be the Better Option?

 While there are many advantages to jury trials, there are also things to take into consideration.
 First, jury trials take much longer than bench trials because it involves jury selection, jury instructions, etc. Longer trials mean more billing by your attorney and therefore, come with a higher cost to you.
 Second, juries can be unpredictable.
 They do not have any legal training and may use their emotions instead of the evidence presented.
 Third, because juries do not have legal training, they may not understand some of the defenses your attorney makes on your behalf.